elleinadseer/w2-portfolio/README.md

 Source for the hero image:
 https://wpengine.com/resources/design-for-web-using-design-patterns-how-to/

-I have heavily relied on lessons taught through the module 2 lessons of the bootcamp.
+I have heavily relied on lessons taught through the module 2 lessons of the bootcamp; copying and then editing code from the lessons of this module to fit my needs.
 I also did some minor googling to receive information that I did not use heavily enough to require attribution.

 ## License